dev-lixiang/dev-lixiang.github.io/content/blog/How-to-Integrate-Comments-into-Your-Hugo-Site.md

 +++

-Someday you suddenly think it is so alone in your blog and you want others can comment on your blogs, so you opened [Hugo's Quick Reference](https://gohugo.io/content-management/comments/), and you find this:
+Someday you suddenly think it is so alone in your webpage and you want others can leave their comment here, so you opened [Hugo's Quick Reference](https://gohugo.io/content-management/comments/), and you find this:
 > Hugo ships with an internal Disqus template, but this isn't the only commenting system that will work with your new Hugo website.